 All of the residents of The Charlesgate were required to move by September 1, 1947, among them, Grace Putnam and Fanny Summers.

 In July of 1947, Boston University applied for (and subsequently received) permission to convert the property into a dormitory for 400 female students, to be called Charlesgate Hall.

-The property changed hands, including going through foreclosure, and in November of 1975 was acquired by Marcor Associates, Inc. Although the legal occupancy remained a dormitory, Marcor Associates operated the property as a multiple dwelling, either apartments (as it was described in the city directories) or a lodging house, retaining the name Charlesgate Hall used by Boston University.
+Although the legal occupancy remained a dormitory, Marcor Associates operated the property as a multiple dwelling, either apartments (as it was described in the city directories) or a lodging house, retaining the name Charlesgate Hall used by Boston University.

 On November 21, 1979, Charlesgate Hall was purchased from Marcor Associates by Modern Continental Enterprises.
 It continued to operate the property as a multiple dwelling.